 The spring inside your magazine is under tension, so remove the base plate slowly and cover the opening.
 Failure to do so can launch magazine parts across the room.

 Wipe down the components and the interior of the magazine tube with a dry cloth.
 Don't oil the spring or any other magazine components.

 Internal Components & Safety Checks:

-At this point take a look for any obvious signs that something is not functioning correctly.
-Gouge marks, scrapes or loose parts indicate a problem and should be addressed.
+At this point, take a look for any obvious signs that something is not functioning correctly.
+Address any gouge marks, scrapes, or loose parts that indicate a problem.
 Check the following components:

 Slide stop-pull up on the slide stop and ensure it snaps back down into place.
 If it stays up or doesn't return quickly, the spring may be broken or damaged.

-The extractor, located on the rear portion of the ejection port of the slide is under spring tension, and should not be loose.
+The extractor, located on the rear portion of the slide's ejection port, is under spring tension and should not be loose.